Accounting and tax in 2021

 - Resident companies and individuals settle their tax liabilities either by monthly payments, third party withholdings, or a combination of both;

-- Saudi customers are required to withhold tax at a rate of 15% from payments to foreign companies.
-The payer is required to i) pay the tax withheld to the Department of Zakat and Income Tax within 10 days after the end of the month ii) to issue a certificate to the payee stating the amount of payment and the tax withheld;
+- The withholding tax payer is required to i) pay tax withheld to the DZIT within 10 days of the month-end and ii) issue a certificate to the payee stating the amount of payment and tax withheld;

-- Customs duties are still imposed on importation of many goods.
-Most items are subject to a 5% tariff.
-However, imported goods that are identical or similar to those produced locally are charged a duty of up to 12% in order to protect local industries;
+- Customs duties are imposed on import of many goods.
+Most items are subject to a 5% tariff;

 Legal and compliance

 - The levels of paid up share capital requirement varies from US$26,000 to US$8million, depending on business activities and planned investments in the country;

 - Company directors are appointed, replaced, and dismissed by the shareholders.
 The identities of shareholders and directors are on the public register;

 - A Saudi Arabia LLC must transfer 10% of net profits each year to a legal reserve until such a reserve reaches 50% of the paid-up share capital;

 - The process of deregistering a company is dictated by the government.
 It takes a minimum six months.
 Healy Consultants’ fee to project manage company de-registration is US$8,550 (excluding accounting and audit fees).
 During this six-month period it is mandatory to maintain a resident company secretary and legal registered office;